lc0/tf2up/readme.md

 ```sh
 make nbrun
 ```
-Now you can run docker image with
+Now you can run the docker image with
 ```sh
 make run
 ```